Praqma/media-code/kubernetes/services-discovery/README.md

 NAME        ENDPOINTS                                      AGE
 multitool   10.42.0.187:80,10.42.1.142:80,10.42.2.254:80   19s
 ```
-So again the system uses service discovery to find the objects it needs an relationship with.
+So again the system uses service discovery to find the objects it has an relationship with.

 # Scaling the Replicaset and check endpoints
 So, what happens when we scale our replicaset?
-Do we get more endpoints?
+Do the service get more endpoints?
 Let's try.

 ```